 Starting from 2014, sanctions have been imposed in several packages by the U.S. and the E.U. on certain Russian officials, businessmen and companies.

-This led to reduced access of the Russian businesses to international capital markets.
+The above mentioned events have led to reduced access of the Russian businesses to international capital markets, increased inflation, economic recession and other negative economic consequences.
 The impact of further economic developments on future operations and financial position of the Group is at this stage difficult to determine.